mjmenger/bigip-bluegreen/BLUEGREENWORKFLOW.md

 ```

 ### Enable the iRule
-if there are existing iRules on the service, the existing iRules should be included in the list
+Note: If there are existing iRules on the service, the existing iRules must be included in the list or they will be disabled on the target virtual server.
 ```http
 PATCH https://serveraddress/mgmt/tm/ltm/virtual/~{{ tenant }}~{{ application }}~{{ service }}
 Authorization: Basic admin adminpassword